 R. Kevin Williams

 R. Kevin Williams advises clients on the import and export process that includes tariff classification and valuation of imported merchandise, export licensing, country of origin determinations and marking, and anti-dumping/countervailing duty cases.
+He also advises clients on issues related to CBP withhold release orders including the revocation or modification of these orders.

 He focuses his international trade and customs practice on areas including tariff classification and valuation of imported merchandise, export licensing, country of origin determinations, country of origin marking, intellectual property protection, anti-dumping/countervailing duty cases including representation before the International Trade Administration, Department of Commerce and the International Trade Commission, and retaliatory actions such as those taken under Section 301.
 Kevin also advises clients on export licensing and the implications of the Anti-Boycott/Foreign Corrupt Practices Act, and he develops comprehensive import and export compliance programs.